 You can either show up the ad right away, using an effect or whether to display the ad after a few seconds.

 The next section is about the effect itself.
 The Show action is more or less showing the ad directly.
-You can also fade it in or slide it in.
+Also, you can fade it in or slide it in.

 To see how each of them looks like, you can check “Fade in“.
-You also need to choose how many milliseconds the effect will last.
+It would be best if you also chose how many milliseconds the effect will last.
 You can experiment with this.

-Choosing 1,000 would mean that the effect will happen over a period of one second.
+Choosing 1,000 would mean that the effect will happen over one second.

 If you save the placements again and go to your frontend, wait a (few) seconds, the ad is fading in.